Jaswinder Bhalla: Early life

-Bhalla was born on 4 May 1960 in the village of Kaddon, within the city of Doraha, Punjab.
-His father, Bahadur Singh Bhalla, was a teacher at a Primary School in the nearby village of Barmalipur.
-Bhalla received his early education at the Senior Secondary School in Doraha.
+Bhalla was born in the village Kaddon city of Doraha, Punjab on 4 May 1960.
+His father Master Bahadur Singh Bhalla was a primary school teacher in village Barmalipur.
+He got his basic education from Senior Secondary School Doraha.

-Education
+Education and career

 Bhalla did his B.Sc. and M.Sc. from Punjab Agricultural University, and his Ph.D. from Chaudhary Charan Singh Post Graduate College, Meerut.
 He began his career as an assistant professor in the PAU, and was serving as a Professor and Head, Department of Extension Education when he retired from active service on 31 May 2020.